-Though borrowers often pay less each month using one of these plans, they’ll generally pay significantly more in total interest over the duration of the drawn-out loan.
+Though borrowers often pay less each month using one of these plans, they’ll generally pay more in total interest over the duration of the drawn-out loan.

-A little good news: Any student debt that was forgiven used to be taxed as ordinary income, but the 2021 COVID relief package put a stop to that, at least through 2025.
+In addition, any student debt that was forgiven used to be taxed as ordinary income, but the 2021 COVID relief package put a stop to that at the federal level, at least through 2025.

-Another way to potentially lower your monthly payments without deferring your loans (and accruing interest) is by refinancing your college loans (different from consolidating federal student loans with a Direct Consolidation Loan, when the rate is determined by the weighted average of the loans, rounded up a hair).
+Another way to potentially lower your monthly payments without deferring your loans (and accruing interest) is by refinancing your student loans.
+Note: You may pay more interest over the life of the loan if you refinance with an extended term.

-With refinancing, a private lender pays off your loans (both federal and private) with one new loan, ideally with a lower interest rate.
+With student loan refinancing, a private lender pays off your loans (both federal and private) with one new loan, ideally with a lower interest rate.

 A decrease in an interest rate while maintaining the loan’s duration is a compelling way to both save money each month and over the life of the loan.
-To understand how a change of even 1% can affect how much interest you’ll pay on a loan over time, you might want to play around with this calculator.
+To understand how a change of even 1% can affect how much interest you’ll pay on a loan over time, you can use this student loan refinance calculator.

-If you refinance federal student loans, it is important to understand that you will lose access to federal programs such as income-driven repayment and loan forgiveness as well as future benefits applicable to federally held loans.
+Should you refinance your student loans, it’s important to first understand that you’ll lose access to federal programs such as income-driven repayment and loan forgiveness as well as future benefits applicable to federally held loans.
 Be sure to consider this carefully before refinancing.